 Now that was an amazing 8 months!
 Over 3,000 fans supported our Wayward Manor presale, far surpassing our wildest dreams.
-Everyone involved with the project, from Neil Gaiman to The Odd Gentlemen to Moonshark, appreciates your support, and we plan to deliver the best possible game later this spring.
+Everyone involved with the project, from Neil Gaiman to The Odd Gentlemen to Moonshark, appreciates your support, and we're excited to release the game on July 15th, 2014.

 Once we have an official release date for Wayward Manor, we'll send an email update to everyone who purchased an item in the presale.
 The digital copy, Steam key, and soundtrack will all be delivered by email.
 If you purchased the physical copy of the game, please allow 3-4 weeks after the digital release for the item to arrive.